ITRS-Group/monitor-merlin/docs/clustering.rst

 ^^^^^^^^^^^^

-To begin with, prepare three machines (master01, master02, poller01), with Naemon and Merlin installed as per the installation instructions (LINK).
-Make sure that there are no firewalls blocking port 22 (for SSH) & 15551 (Merlins default TCP port).
+To begin with, prepare three machines (master01, master02, poller01), with Naemon and Merlin installed as per the :doc:`installation instructions
+</install>`.
+Make sure that there are no firewalls blocking port 22 (for SSH) &
+15551 (Merlins default TCP port).
 Ensure that you had the root password for all machines at hand.

 Adding a peer
 ^^^^^^^^^^^^^^

 We'll start by peering master01 and master02.
 To begin we need to ensure that passwordless SSH connection is possible between the nodes.
-Merlin includes a convince script to setup and install SSH keys across the nodes, that we'll use below.
+Merlin includes a convenience script to setup and install SSH keys across the nodes, that we'll use below.

 .. code-block:: none

    [root@master01 ~]# mon sshkey push IP-OF-MASTER01

    [root@master02 ~]# mon sshkey push IP-OF-MASTER02

 With the above, we should be able to SSH between both nodes, both as the